You are currently viewing DIY Barn Style House Plans with Loft: Step-by-Step Guide for Beginners

 DIY Barn Style House Plans with Loft: Step-by-Step Guide for Beginners

-Did you know that 75% of barndominium owners love high ceilings for lofts1?
-Also, about 60% of these homes have lofts to use space better1.
-This shows how popular barn style homes with lofts are, mainly for families wanting more room.
+Did you know that 75% of barndominium owners love high ceilings for lofts?
+Also, about 60% of these homes have lofts to use space better.
+This shows how popular barn-style homes with lofts are, mainly for families wanting more room.

-Barn style houses are loved for their rustic look and ability to be customized.
+Barn-style houses are loved for their rustic look and ability to be customised.
 They’re also great for beginners because they’re affordable and offer many design options.
-In this guide, we’ll cover the key steps to understand and start building your barn style home with a loft.
+In this guide, we’ll cover the key steps to understand and start building your barn-style home with a loft.

-• 75% of barndominium owners prioritize high ceilings for loft integration1.
+• 75% of barndominium owners prioritise high ceilings for loft integration.

-• Around 60% of barn style homes include lofts for better space utilization1.
+• Around 60% of barn-style homes include lofts for better space utilisation.

 • You will learn essential steps for planning and constructing your barn with a loft.